Forwarding

 Tracking forwarding events

-Each forwarding event is recorded and can be accessed via the API or dashboard.
-You can use this to track the number of emails forwarded by a given rule or inbox.
+Each forwarding event is recorded and can be accessed via API or dashboard.
+Use events to audit match behavior, measure forwarding volume, and troubleshoot rules.

 Advanced examples